 Personally, I love weddings.
 I got married a few years ago and am still in the phase of life where there's no shortage of marriages to celebrate.
 It brings me such pleasure to capture the magic, love, and fun of weddings through painting.

-[side note: I don't think anyone needs to have a fancy or formal wedding to have a happy marriage.
-And that happy marriage is really all that matters, right?!]
+Side note: I don't think anyone needs to have a fancy or formal wedding to have a happy marriage.
+And that happy healthy relationship is really all that matters, right?!